sirno/pypetting/README.md

 ## How to avoid EVOware

 The authors of Pypetting have strong opinions about the design of EVOware.
-In order to implement more complex workflows modern techniques for modularization and abstraction of logic are required.
+To implement more complex workflows, modern techniques for modularization and abstraction of logic are required.
 ANY general purpose programming language provides these tools.
 Thus outsourcing as much logic as possible is desirable.

 We suggest the following workflow for any form of iterative task: